 Billy: You ooze, you lose!
 Billy: Talk about a splitting headache!
 Tommy: Eight ball, corner pocket!
 Aisha: Kiss and make up!
 Kimberly: Have a nice trip...
 See you next Fall.
 Kimberly: Let's rock his world.

-Broad Strokes: Pretty explicitly used, with such dramatic a departure in visual style from the series it's almost like seeing a completely different product altogether.
-But the core actors were the same, and the Ranger costumes and non-human characters are instantly identifiable (although Zedd and Rita lack most of their series minions and have a brand new one).
+Pretty explicitly used, with such dramatic a departure in visual style from the series it's almost like seeing a completely different product altogether but the core actors were the same, and the Ranger costumes and non-human characters are instantly identifiable (although Zedd and Rita lack most of their series minions and have a brand new one).
 It can be assumed that the general story of the series effectively forms the backstory to this film.

-Brought Down to Normal: The Rangers end up losing their powers when Ivan attacks the Command Center and leaves Zordon near-death, and a significant portion of the plot involves them finding a way to get them back so they can stop him.
+Brought Down to Normal: The Rangers lose their powers when Ivan attacks the Command Center and leaves Zordon near-death, and a significant portion of the plot involves them finding a way to get them back so they can stop him.